-Any unit member whose maternity or child care leave or succession of both types of leaves together with any other type of leave taken immediately before or after such leaves does not exceed one hundred thirty (130) consecutive working days of any regular school year shall be entitled to return to such member's original school, subject to transfer policies contained in this contract.
+Any unit member whose leave of absence or succession of multiple leaves of absence does not exceed one hundred thirty (130) consecutive working days of any regular school year shall be entitled to return to such member's original school, subject to transfer policies contained in this contract.
 If leave exceeds such time, placement shall be at the discretion of the District.
 The requested date of return shall, in any case, be subject to the District's discretionary right to adjust and set the actual return date within five days prior or five days later than such requested return date.